NirutG/A3-Predicting-Car-Price/README.md

 # A3-Predicting-Car-Price
 Predicting Car Price A3

-# I am trying to update best as I can within January 2024
+# This project is still ongoing and plan to update in January 2024.